-j.
+i.
 Profit Commission

-Profit commission is included within administrative expenses within the Income Statement, and is offset against the receivable balance with Barbican Syndicate 1955 in the statement of financial position.
-Profit commission is payable to the Agency at a rate of 17.5% on the 2015 Year of Account on the cumulative profit.
+Profit commission is offset against the receivable balance with Barbican Syndicate 1955 in the statement of financial position.
+It is charged by the Agency at a rate of 15% of the cumulative profit on the 2014 Year of Account.
 This is charged to the Syndicate as incurred but does not become payable until after the appropriate Year of Account closes, normally at 36 months.
+In the event that a Year of Account is loss making, a deficit clause permits losses to be carried forward against future Year of Account profits (up to two years) in order to reduce future Year of Account profit commission payments.